KnowledgeForge/keymaker/README.md

 To use KeyMaker with a language model, you need to first create a `Model` object.
 For example, to use KeyMaker with Hugging Face's GPT-2 model:

-Sure!
-Here's the code split into separate code blocks with the comments as regular text in between:

 Some basic imports
 ```python
 from keymaker.models import Huggingface